AI-Based Automated Speech Therapy Tools for persons with Speech Sound Disorders: A Systematic Literature Review: Discussion

 Furthermore, we found that articulation disorder was the most frequent disorder addressed by the included studies, with three studies dedicated to them.
-This may be due to the fact that articulation disorder are commonly found in persons with other SSD \cite{flipsen2015emergence}.
-The results show that most studies aimed at developing fully automated speech therapy tools without considering the role of other stakeholders such as speech-language pathologists, caretakers, parents, and family members.
-This finding is in line with the widespread belief that researchers traditionally follow the one-dimensional framework of levels of automation by Sheridon and Verplank, which suggests that more automation leads to less human control and vice versa \cite{sheridan1978human}.
-Moreover, a fully automated system may bring multiple concerns, such as biased data, privacy, replacement of jobs, and extreme automation may lead to disastrous consequences \cite{ref_28}.
-In the case of AI-based automated speech therapy, many concerns arise, including biased speech data, replacement of SLPs, and privacy of children's speech data.
+This may be due to the fact that articulation disorder are commonly found in persons with other SSD \citep{2_flipsen2015}.
+The results show that most studies aimed at developing fully automated speech therapy tools without considering the role of other stakeholders such as speechlanguage pathologists, caretakers, parents, and family members.
+This finding is in line with the widespread belief that researchers traditionally follow the one-dimensional framework of levels of automation by Sheridon and Verplank, which suggests that more automation leads to less human control and vice versa \citep{36_sheridan1978human}.
+Moreover, a fully automated system may bring multiple concerns, such as biased data, privacy, replacement of jobs, and extreme automation may lead to disastrous consequences \citep{33_shneiderman2020human}.
+In the case of AI-based automated speech therapy, many concerns arise, including biased speech data, replacement of SLPs, and privacy of children’s speech data.
 We further found that mobile-based deployment of AI-based automated speech therapy was more common among the included studies.
 A possible explanation is that researchers are more interested in building affordable and accessible automated speech therapy tools.
-Another significant issue we observed is that few studies compared their automated tools' results with human experts such as SLPs.
-This considerable insight questions the effectiveness of automated AI-based speech therapy tools compared to expert SLPs.

-There are some limitations in our study which is worth mentioning.
+Another significant issue we observed is that few studies compared their automated tools’ results with human experts such as SLPs.
+This considerable insight questions the effectiveness of automated AI-based speech therapy tools compared to expert SLPs. \\There are some limitations in our study which is worth mentioning.
 We relied on three databases: ACM DL, IEEE Xplore, and Scopus; therefore, we may have missed relevant papers published in other databases.
-Another limitation is the in-applicability of quality appraisal methods such as the "Risk of Bias Assessment" in our study, as in the case of health sciences.
+Another limitation is the inapplicability of quality appraisal methods such as the ”Risk of Bias Assessment” in our study, as in the case of health sciences.
 Furthermore, our study restricts papers addressing SSD defined by ASHA and excluded studies addressing other related disorders.